-- Development and refinement of concepts essential for specialist mathematics at senior level - Use of a variety of technologies as tools for supporting learning and inquiry with special emphasis on the CAS calculator - Challenging and engaging experiences which promote inquiry and the development of strategic thinking skills required for problem solving in the real world.
+- Development and refinement of concepts and skills essential for Mathematical Methods at senior level - Use of a variety of technologies as tools for supporting learning and inquiry with special emphasis on the Ti-84 Plus graphics calculator, EXCEL and GeoGebra - Challenging and engaging experiences which promote inquiry and the development of strategic thinking skills required for problem solving in the real world.

-Multiple opportunities will exist for the demonstration of learning outcomes with an emphasis on the development and refinement of concepts essential for specialist mathematics at senior level.
+Multiple opportunities will exist for the demonstration of learning outcomes with an emphasis on the development and refinement of concepts essential for Mathematical Methods and Specialist Mathematics at senior level.
+The assessment system at St Margaret's in Years 7 to 10 focuses on developing mastery through a system of second chance testing.
+In Year 10 the specific focus is on introducing students to the style of assessment in senior.